 involves exploring the assumptions and challenges implicit in practice.

 school science fair.
-Matters relating to research integrity
+Matters relating to research integrity have

 Notwithstanding increased attention to the subject over the past

-25 years since NIH first made research integrity instruction a requirement
+25 years since NIH made research integrity instruction a requirement

 in graduate education, the factors that undermine research integrity

 remain poorly understood.
 Best practices for promoting research